phpagil/amplify-to-do-list/README.md

 # Simple To Do App
 This app allows a user to manage a list of tasks to complete.

-It includes a login in page so that each user can have his/her own to do list.
+It includes a sign in, sign up page so that each user can have his/her own to do list.

 ## User flows